Québec products in the spotlight at MTLàTABLE 2019

 Located between Montréal and Québec City, the Mauricie area is a great provider of ingredients such as blackberries, cranberries, currants, strawberries, cheese, mushrooms, lavender and meats such as foie gras, lamb, and duck.

-From artisanal bakers and ice cream makers to soda makers and fabulous restaurants, of course, Montréal is a feast for any gourmand and seeker of quality food.
+From artisanal bakers and ice cream makers to soda makers and fabulous restaurants, of course, Montréal is a feast for any gourmand and seeker of quality gastronomy.

 Bison, cheese, and maple products come from this region in the western part of Québec.

-Apart from regional wines, microbreweries and great cheeses, blueberries from this area are delicious and sweet, not to mention the popular chocolate covered variety that Quebecers all over the province wait for every year.
+Apart from regional microbreweries and great cheeses, blueberries from this area are delicious and sweet.
+The “Lac” is also known for its Boreal flavours.

 Mayssam Samaha, blogger